khinsen/MMTK/Doc/mmtk.rst

 - :class:`MMTK.Universe.InfiniteUniverse` represents an infinite universe,
   without any boundary or periodic boundary conditions.

+- :class:`MMTK.Universe.ParallelepipedicPeriodicUniverse` represents
+  a general periodic universe defined by three basis vectors.

 - :class:`MMTK.Universe.OrthorhombicPeriodicUniverse` represents a periodic
   universe with an orthorhombic elementary cell, whose size is defined by the three edge lengths.
+The edges are oriented along the axes of the coordinate system.

 - :class:`MMTK.Universe.CubicPeriodicUniverse` is a special case
   of :class:`MMTK.Universe.OrthorhombicPeriodicUniverse` in which the